Hostile Intruder/Active Shooter

 The origin of a threat cannot be predicted; assailants in incidents across the nation have been students, employees, and non-students alike.
 In many cases there were no obvious specific targets and the victims were unaware that they were targets until attacked.
 Being aware of your surroundings, taking commonsense precautions, and heeding any warning information can help protect you and other members of the community.

 The following information will enable you to take appropriate protective actions for yourself and those around you.
 Try to remain calm as your actions will influence others.
-The following instructions are intended for incidents that are of an emergent nature (i.e., imminent or in progress).
+The following instructions are intended for incidents that are of an emergent nature.

 - Lock or barricade the door, if able.
-Block the door using whatever is available-desks, tables, file cabinets, other furniture, books, etc.
+Block the door using whatever is available-desks, tables, file cabinets or other furniture.

 - After securing the door, stay behind solid objects away from the door as much as possible.